Streetcars in New Orleans: Beginnings

 As the area upriver (uptown) from the city began to be built up—much of the new development along the Nayades (St. Charles Avenue) corridor—additional lines were created by the New Orleans and Carrollton.
 On February 4, 1850, branch lines were opened on Louisiana and Napoleon Avenues.
 Like the Jackson line, these were horse- or mule-drawn cars, operating from Nayades Avenue to the river along their namesake streets.
 The Louisiana line was lightly patronized, and was discontinued in 1878.
 The Napoleon line continued into the next century.

-Up until about 1860, omnibus lines provided the only public transit outside the area serviced by the New Orleans and Carrollton RR.
+Up until about 1860, omnibus lines provided the only public transit outside the area serviced by the New Orleans and Carrollton Railroad.
 The need was felt for a true citywide street railway service.
 Toward this end, the New Orleans City RR was chartered on June 15, 1860.
 The first line, Rampart and Esplanade (later called simply Esplanade), opened June 1, 1861, followed in quick succession by the Magazine, Camp and Prytania (later called Prytania), Canal, Rampart and Dauphine (later Dauphine), and finally Bayou Bridge and City Park.
 Despite the beginnings of war, the company opened and continued service on its new lines.
 A few other efforts were attempted during the Civil War, but progress resumed soon after the war's end.

 In 1866, several additional street railway companies made their appearance in New Orleans.
 The first was the Magazine Street Railroad Company, which soon merged with the second, the Crescent City Railroad Co.
 The St. Charles Street Railroad Company was next, followed in 1867 by the Canal and Claiborne Streets Railroad Company and in 1868 by the Orleans Railroad Company.
 The horsecar lines of these companies covered different parts of the city, overlapping in some areas.
 The City RR even operated a steam railroad to Lake Pontchartrain, the West End line, which eventually became part of the city streetcar system.